About

 Speech

-Some but not all providers implement audio generation capabilities that
+Some but not all providers implement audio generation capabilities

-to create an audio file from a text prompt.
-The audio is then moved to
+the OpenAI provider to create an audio file from a text prompt.
+The

 #!/usr/bin/env ruby